Humber Squash Organisation

 (d) The basic drive is to encourage more players onto courts, and to play regularly at their chosen club/centre.
 However, this needs to be matched by opportunities for those players who wish to engage in inter-club and wider competitive activity to do so.

-(e) Building Equal Opportunities into all aspects of the Plan, with the aim of making squash as accessible as possible to groups such as: women, unemployed people, people from ethnic minorities, people with physical or learning disabilities, and those with mental health problems.
+(e) Building Equal Opportunities into all aspects of the Plan, with the aim of making squash as accessible as possible to groups such as: women, unemployed people, people from ethnic minorities, people with physical or learning disabilities, and those with mental health problems. - To develop a range of child friendly, safe clubs working towards England Squash Club Accreditation and ensure clubs adhere to affiliation guidelines

 (a) Encourage all clubs/centres to join England Squash and seek appropriate accreditation.